Clinical Manifestations of Serum Potassium 6.4: What Healthcare Providers Need to Know

 Why Clinical Manifestations Matter

 Here's what most people miss: the dangerous part of hyperkalemia isn't the number itself.
-It's what it does to cardiac conduction.
-Patients with potassium of 6.4 might feel fine.
+Think about it: it's what it does to cardiac conduction.
+Patients with potassium of 6.Practically speaking, 4 might feel fine.
 They might have no symptoms at all until their heart suddenly does something dangerous.

 That's the scary reality.
 Unlike many other electrolyte disturbances where patients feel terrible and can tell you something's wrong, hyperkalemia can be silent until it's catastrophic.